8 Clutter Mistakes and How to Overcome Them

 Clutter Mistakes and How to Overcome Them

-Tackle these one at a time and watch your home transform before your eyes.
-When you are done, start including a few clutter-free habits and really create a home you love!
+Take it one step at a time, and watch your home transform.
+Then, build a few clutter-free habits to create a space you truly love!

 Mistake # 1.
 Not Getting Rid of Things